team-inbox/inbox-reborn/README.md

 - Toggle Enable/Disable

 #### Hide Priority Inbox Headings
-This option provides a cleaner inbox UI if "Priority Inbox" type enabled via settings
+This option provides a cleaner inbox UI if the "Priority Inbox" type is enabled via the settings
 - Toggle Enable/Disable